cailindz/portfolio/final_part1.md

 *Due 11/22*
 [Link to portfolio main page](/README.md)

-What I want to say: The UN Sustainable Development Goals are a framework that can and should be employed across all sectors and levels to create wide-reaching, long-lasting change.
-To Whom: Organizational leaders on a local scale

 ## Summary
-A high-level summary of your project.
-This should be a couple paragraphs that describe what you're interested in showing with your final project.

-The intention is to continue zooming in from an international framework to local implementation.
+For my final project, I want to explore the UN Sustainable Development Goals (SDGs), zooming in from an international framework to local implementation.
+This project is targeted toward organizational leaders in the U.S. who operate at a local scale.
+**Main Message: The UN Sustainable Development Goals are a framework that can and should be employed across all sectors and levels to create wide-reaching, long-lasting change.**

+My project will provide visualizations representing self-assessment across the SDGs.
+First, the international rankings of countries.
+Then, trends within the United States only.
+Zooming in further, I will illustrate the SDGs at the city level.
+Finally, I will zoom in once more to highlight SDGs on an organizational level.

+By beginning with the international framework and zooming in to a local level, I aim to connect the SDGs, which are ambitious and broad, with tangible actions and progress.
+Because I'm creating this project with organizational leaders in mind, I intend to highlight the processes that an organization might use to implement SDGs.

+Finally, I hope to reframe the SDGs for my audience, so that they are not only viewed as international goals set by the United Nations, but also guidelines for how every organization, city, county, state, and country can use to strive for a better future that includes everyone.
+And a better future for every city will propel change toward a better world.

 ### Story Arc

 ## Outline & Initial Sketches